eclipse-edc/Connector/docs/developer/architecture/ids-dataspace-protocol/ids-endpoints-services-architecture.md

 ## Migrating to DCAT and ODRL Types: Catalog, Dataset, and Policy

-The IDS Dataspace Protocol specifications overhaul the infomodel that underpins IDS by basing it directly on the [DCAT](https://www.w3.org/TR/vocab-dcat-3/) and [ODRL](https://w3c.github.io/poe/model/) specifications.
+The Dataspace Protocol specifications overhaul the infomodel that underpins IDS by basing it directly on the [DCAT](https://www.w3.org/TR/vocab-dcat-3/) and [ODRL](https://w3c.github.io/poe/model/) specifications.
 One of the most significant changes is that assets (or datasets in DCAT terms) contain offers, which are ODRL policies.
 Moreover, datasets are contained in a catalog.
 This relationship corresponds to the core design of the EDC and should resolve the complexity mandated by the current IDS infomodel where contract offers contain assets.